bhuvan-raj/Docker-Zero-to-Hero/Readme.md

     • On Docker Hub, images are organized into repositories.
 Each repository can contain multiple versions of an image, identified by tags (e.g., my-image:latest, my-image:1.0).
 This system allows for version control and easy retrieval of specific image versions.

 ## Docker Daemon vs Docker Engine
+Docker Engine is the full client-server platform that includes the Docker Daemon, CLI, and API to manage container lifecycle and operations.
+Docker Daemon is the background service within Docker Engine that executes commands, manages containers, and handles image and network operations.
 ## Docker Daemon
 The background service that runs on your system.
 It manages images, containers, volumes, networks.
 Listens to Docker API requests.
 ## Docker Engine